EMPLOYMENT OPPORTUNITIES

 |||

-Care Manager is located in a semi private/private office area.
-Frequent
+Manager is located in a heavy traffic area.
+Frequent interruptions from

-interruptions from fellow staff members and clients is expected.
-The sound
+fellow staff members and clients is expected.
+The sound level is generally

 |||